Abu Bakr ibn Umar: Amir al-Muslimin

 The death of the spiritual leader Abdallah ibn Yasin left the Almoravids under the sole command of Abu Bakr.
 Abu Bakr continued carrying out the Almoravid program without assuming the pretence of religious authority in himself.
 Abu Bakr, like later Almoravid rulers, took up the comparatively modest title of amir al-Muslimin ("Prince of the Muslims"), rather than the caliphal amir al-Mu'minin ("Commander of the Faithful").

 Abu Bakr married the wealthiest woman in Aghmat, Zaynab an-Nafzawiyyah, who helped him navigate the complicated politics of southern Morocco.
 But Abu Bakr, a rustic desert warrior, found crowded Aghmat and its courtly life stifling.
 In 1060/61, Abu Bakr and his Sanhaja lieutenants left the city and pitched their tents on the pastures along the Tensift River, setting up an encampment for their headquarters, as if they were back in the Sahara desert.
 Stone buildings would eventually replace the tents, and the encampment would become the city of Marrakesh, an unusual-seeming city for the time, evocative of desert life with planted palms and an oasis-like feel.

+Abu Bakr placed his cousin Yusuf ibn Tashfin in charge of Aghmat, and assigned him the responsibility of maintaining the front against the Zenata to the north.
+In a series of campaigns through the 1060s, while Abu Bakr held court in Marrakesh, Yusuf directed Almoravid armies against northern Morocco, reducing Zenata strongholds one by one.
+In 1070, the Moroccan capital of Fez finally fell to the Almoravids.
+Discontent, however, had arisen in the Almoravid ranks.